 Do your research so that you never have to be turned down by a hard money lender in Arizona again.

-Make sure you do a few things that could help you get approved the next time you look into a hard money Mortgage in Arizona.
+Make sure you do a few things that could help you get approved the next time you look into a hard money loan in Arizona.
 First, you need to keep your deals at our below 65% LTV.
 That means that you are not asking for an amount that is more than 65% of your property’s value.
 But, that’s just the start.
 There is a lot that goes into hard money lenders in Arizona

 and their decision to help you out.